JetBrains/intellij-sdk-docs/topics/reference_guide/messaging_infrastructure.md

 ## Rationale

 So, what is messaging in the IntelliJ Platform and why do we need it?
-Basically, its implementation of [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) that provides additional features like _broadcasting on hierarchy_ and special _nested events_ processing (_nested event_ here is a situation when new event is fired (directly or indirectly) from the callback of another event).
+Basically, its implementation of [Publisher Subscriber Pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) that provides additional features like _broadcasting on hierarchy_ and special _nested events_ processing (_nested event_ here is a situation when new event is fired (directly or indirectly) from the callback of another event).

 ## Design